supersume/XLPagerTabStrip/README.md

 }
 ```

-> The method above is the only method declared in `PagerTabStripDataSource` protocol.
+> The method above is the only method declared in `IPagerTabStripDataSource` interface.
 We don't need to explicitly conform to it since base pager class already does it.

 ##### Provide information to show in each indicator